 Hence, social media can serve as an excellent tool to present yourself the way you want to.
 Want to apply for a magazine position?
 A powerful blog on Tumblr or WordPress showcasing your writing talent can be an excellent addition to the CV.

 The greater your network is on these social networking platforms, the more chances you have to come across the right job opportunity.
-Through these websites you can reach out to thousands of people and learn the power of effective communication on a daily basis.
+Through these websites, you can reach out to thousands of people and learn the power of effective communication daily.

 Social media facilitates the users by providing a relaxed learning environment.
 For instance, if you want to learn something, get in touch with your favorite YouTube blogger.

-Hence, the leadership skills and community engagement of such an individual greatly attracts recruiters to hire him or her.
+Hence, the leadership skills and community engagement of such an individual greatly attract recruiters to hire him or her.